WebAhead/master-reference/CONTRIBUTING.md

 related #[issue number]
 ```

-It is important the you reference an issue in each commit.
+It is important that you reference an issue in each commit.

 ## Pull Requests